 - No employee NIC are payable once the employee reaches state retirement age, but employer NIC continue to be payable. - 2.
-No employer NIC are payable on earnings up to the UST for: - employees aged under 21; - apprentices aged under 25; - armed services veterans in their first 12 months of civilian employment. - Employers with physical premises in a Freeport tax site ('Freeport employers') are eligible for some relief from employers' Class 1 NIC.
+No employer NIC are payable on earnings up to the UST for: - employees aged under 21; - apprentices aged under 25; - armed services veterans in their first 12 months of civilian employment. - Employers with physical premises in a Freeport tax site or in an Investment Zone may be eligible for some relief from employers' Class 1 NIC.
 See page 24. - 4.
 A person with more than one employment can defer the payment of some employee NIC until after the end of the tax year.
-The total amount payable is then checked and limited, so the full 12% rate is only applied to income between the PT and the UEL. - An 'employment allowance' of £5,000 (2022/23 £5,000) per qualifying business gives exemption from Class 1 Employer NIC.
-Some businesses are excluded, including certain sole director companies and employers that had an employers Class 1 NIC itability of £100,000 or more for 2022/23.
-Employee NIC are unaffected. - Employer contributions (at 13.80%) are also due on most taxable benefits (Class 1A) and on the amount chargeable to income tax under a PAYE settlement agreement (Class 1B). - When an employer reimburses non-deductible expenses to an employee, who has paid the initial cost themselves, the reimbursed amount is treated as earnings and is subject to PAYE and Class 1 NIC.
+The total amount payable is then checked and limited, so the full 8% rate is only applied to income between the PT and the UEL. - An 'employment allowance' of £5,000 per qualifying business gives exemption from Class 1 Employer NIC.
+Some businesses are excluded, including certain sole director companies and employers that had an employer's Class 1 NIC liability of £100,000 or more for the previous year.
+Employee NIC are unaffected. - Employer contributions (at 13.8%) are also due on most taxable benefits (Class 1A) and on the amount chargeable to income tax under a PAYE settlement agreement (Class 1B). - When an employer reimburses non-deductible expenses to an employee, who has paid the initial cost themselves, the reimbursed amount is treated as earnings and is subject to PAYE and Class 1 NIC.